The 27 Club: Tragic Stories of Addiction

 Even those born after his time often cite Jim Morrison as a musical influence.
 (Aline Zamogilnykh/Shutterstock)

-Nobody quite agrees on this story.
-That said, anyone familiar with the history of The Doors knows that Jim Morrison engaged in frequent substance abuse prior to joining the 27 Club.
+This story is not conclusively agreed on.
+However, anyone familiar with the history of The Doors knows that Jim Morrison engaged in frequent substance abuse prior to joining the 27 Club death list.
 He even reportedly had a drunken encounter with Janis Joplin, who hit him over the head with a whiskey bottle at a party.
 Most disagreements about his cause of death stem from a potential respiratory condition that he suffered.
 Band members say that Morrison was coughing up blood for at least two months prior to his death.

 While he joined the 27 Club in 1971, Morrison’s struggles with alcohol began in the 1960s.
 Much like Hendrix and Joplin, music fans associate Jim Morrison with the rise of counterculture in the mid-twentieth century.
 He expressed great interest in religion and philosophy, incorporating these influences into his music.
-His poetic lyrics continue inspiring musicians to this day.
-Like many others on this list, there’s no telling what he may have accomplished had drugs and alcohol not taken his life.
+His poetic lyrics continue to inspire musicians to this day.
+Like many other singers who died at 27, there’s no telling what he may have accomplished had drugs and alcohol not taken his life.

 Kurt Cobain